Eren-Corn0712/DataStructureInC/README.md

 ## STACK
 This is a simple implementation of a stack data structure in C. The stack allows you to push and pop elements, check if it's empty, get its size, and more.
-The stack is implemented using a linked list, where each node holds a pointer to the data and a link to the next node.
+The stack uses a linked list, where each node holds a pointer to the data and a link to the next node.
 The `Stack` structure maintains a pointer to the top of the stack and keeps track of the size.

 ### Usage
 ```c